Last Updated on May 9, 2023

 - Immigration largely focused on labor.

-- Free market economies that make these countries desirable destinations for migrants.
+- Free market economies make these countries desirable destinations for migrants.

 - High numbers of work-related visas, both temporary and permanent.